Frequently Asked Questions

 What should I expect if I attend a church service?

-On Sundays at 10:30, we all gather together for worship.
-The song portion of our service lasts for about 20 minutes, while the remainder of the time is spent listening to Bible preaching.
-Our service last approximately an hour and a half.
+On Sundays we have two services, one at 8:45am and one at 11:00am The song portion of our service lasts for about 20 minutes, while the remainder of the time is spent listening to Bible preaching.
+Our service last approximately an hour.

 Is it okay to bring my children into the Worship service?

 Yes, this is not a problem.
 Some young children may find it difficult to leave their parents in an unfamiliar setting.
 We hope that families who begin to attend our church will come to appreciate the value of their children developing close friendships with their peers in the context of the local church.

 What version of Bible the do you use?

 We teach and preach from the King James Bible.
 We believe that for the English speaking people, it is the inspired, preserved Word of God.

 What type of music can I expect to hear?